formancehq/stack/sdks/typescript-node/TransactionsApi.md

       "key": "key_example",
     },
   },
-  // boolean | Set the preview mode.
-Preview mode doesn't add the logs to the database or publish a message to the message broker. (optional)
+  // boolean | Set the dryRun mode. dry run mode doesn't add the logs to the database or publish a message to the message broker. (optional)
-  preview: true,
+  dryRun: true,
 };

 apiInstance.createTransaction(body).then((data:any) => {